Jacqui Irwin: 2019-2020 session

-In 2019 Irwin focused heavily on gun violence prevention legislation in response to the Borderline Shooting in Thousand Oaks, CA. Her legislation strengthened Gun Violence Restraining Orders (GVROs), in part by allowing them to extend up to five years.
+In 2019 Irwin focused heavily on gun violence prevention legislation in response to the Borderline Shooting in Thousand Oaks, California.
+Her legislation strengthened Gun Violence Restraining Orders (GVROs), in part by allowing them to extend up to five years.
 She also required law enforcement agencies to have policies about using GVROs.
 Irwin also secured $3 million to support local law enforcement efforts to recover firearms from individuals listed in the Armed and Prohibited Possessors System.

 In October 2019, Irwin pulled out of attending a fundraising event for the family of an officer killed in the Borderline shooting.
 After the Ventura County Sheriff's Office also withdrew from the fundraiser, citing a policy of non-participation in political events, the event was postponed indefinitely.
 An organizer of the event was later arrested in Florida for felony violations of charitable solicitation law and misusing charitable funds.

+After her efforts to amend provisions of the California Consumer Privacy Act in 2019, which passed unanimously through the legislature and were signed by the governor, she received criticism for possible conflicts of interest based on her husband's position as COO of Ring.
+Irwin claimed that she consults with the Assembly's ethics officer on any potential conflicts of interest.

-Irwin also authored ACR-17 which renamed a portion of U.S. Route 101 in Thousand Oaks after Sgt.
-Ron Helus, from the Ventura County Sheriff's Office who died in the line of duty during the Borderline Shooting.
+Irwin also authored ACR-17, which renamed a portion of U.S. Route 101 in Thousand Oaks after Sgt.
+Ron Helus, from the Ventura County Sheriff's Office, who died in the line of duty during the Borderline Shooting.

 In 2020, Irwin shifted the majority of her efforts towards assisting her district's response to the COVID-19 pandemic.
 Irwin spearheaded efforts to collect personal protective equipment (PPE) for front line health care workers and organized blood drives during a local shortage.

 Irwin also brought together local governments, academics, private businesses, and non-profits to conduct a COVID-19 antibody testing study in Ventura County.
 Irwin worked with the group to acquire reliable and available serology tests to be used for the study.
 She also helped identify and secure locations that would be utilized as testing sites for the countywide study which offered free COVID-19 antibody testing to residents.
 The antibody testing study was developed to not only understand the prevalence of COVID-19 in Ventura County, but was also modeled to understand the prevalence in targeted groups including first responders, low-income households, and those experiencing homelessness.

 Irwin also set the highest level for recycled materials in plastic bottles, authoring a bill with Assemblyman Phil Ting to require plastic beverage containers to contain at least 50% postconsumer recycled plastic content by 2030.